o9qq/o9qq/README.md

 **Vetements** — an advanced **multipurpose Discord bot**: moderation, music, AI, media tools, games, crypto, GitHub lookups, and more.
 *One bot, many features.*
+*Visit vetements.lol to see what I created till now.*

 </div>